-Sayadaw U Thitzana was born in December 1951 in a village about 225 kilometres northwest of Mandalay in Upper Myanmar.
+Sayadaw U Thitzana was born in December 1951, in a village about 180 kilometres northwest of Mandalay.
 He became a novice in 1960 at Kan Oo Monastery in Lhaw-gar village near Monywa.
 He then continued his studies at Ma-Soe-Yein Monastery in Mandalay, the largest study monastery in Myanmar, where today nearly three thousand monks and young novices study.
-Sayadaw would later obtain the title of Dvipiṭakadhāra by passing the Vinaya & Suttanta Piṭaka memorization examinations.
-From 1970, he began teaching pāli, Abhidhamma (Buddhist psychology) and scriptures at Ma-Soe-Yein for seven years before moving to Pañcanikāya Sāsana Beikman Monastery in Yangon to lead the teaching of monks and novices from 1978 to 1995.
-At the same time, from 1973, Sayadaw practised intensive meditation at the Mahāsi Meditation Centre under the guidance of the venerable U Sujāta and U Pandita.
+At the age of 24, Sayadaw would earn the title of Dvipiṭakadhāra by passing the Vinaya & Suttanta Piṭaka memorization exams.
+Today he is not far from mastering the third piṭaka as well.
+From 1970, he began teaching pāli, Abhidhamma (Buddhist psychology) and scriptures at Ma-Soe-Yein for seven years before moving to Pañcanikāya Sāsana Beikman Monastery in Yangon to head the teaching of monks and novices from 1978 to 1995.
+At the same time, from 1972, Sayadaw practised intensive meditation at the Mahāsi Meditation Centre under the guidance of the venerable U Sujāta and U Pandita.
 He also practised ānāpānasati with the Venerable Sun Lun.
-Since May 1995, Sayadaw has been based in the United States where he has established Dhammasukha Monastery in Los Angeles.
-Sayadaw U Thitzana currently resides at Asokarama Monastery established in 2015 in Charlotte, Michigan, where he is the principal abbot.
+Since May 1995, Sayadaw has been based in the United States.
+He first lived at Dhammasukha Monastery in Los Angeles, a monastery he founded himself.
+Today, he resides at the Asokarama Monastery established in 2015 in Charlotte, Michigan, where he is the senior abbot.